Home » Blog » Healthcare Jobs with a Business Degree

 Master’s programs emphasize collaboration and group work.
 This is partly to reflect the business reality: In your future positions, you’ll need to work closely with others to get the job done.

-Finally, master’s programs feature much more project work than a BBA program.
-The focus on projects—for example, writing a business plan, launching a service, or executing a marketing campaign—demonstrate the skills students are honing and can serve as examples of your expertise when applying to jobs.
+Finally, master’s programs feature much more project-based work than a BBA program.
+The focus on projects—for example, writing a business plan, launching a service or executing a marketing campaign—demonstrate the skills students are honing and can serve as examples of your expertise when applying to jobs.

 Some job settings—especially prestigious or competitive companies—prefer candidates who have specialized in healthcare management.